kapilreddy/kapilreddy.github.io/astro-site/src/content/blog/building-clojure-slm-part-1.md

 Biggest problem with AI assisted coding and Clojure is lack of quick feedback.
 Well, apart from dangling paranthesis.

 I started wondering: what if I train small language model that actually understood Clojure?
+This has many benefits the biggest one being latency.
+So one of the goal is to have latencies below 300ms for each inference.

-The insight is almost embarrassingly simple.
-Every valid Clojure snippet auto-complete must have balanced parens.
+A few assumption I am making while building the SLM.
+A Clojure snippet auto-complete must have balanced parens.
 An editor using this model could grab the topmost s-expression and autocomplete it.
-No dangling brackets.
+No dangling paranthesis.

 In other words assume only balanced code to auto-completed.

-So this ok:
+So this good:

 ```clojure
 (defn █)